AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/analytics-using-web-sdk.md

 The Experience Data Model (XDM) Schema helps you to standardize the collected data.
 In the [previous tutorial](./web-sdk.md), an XDM schema with `AEP Web SDK ExperienceEvent` a field group is created.
 Also, using this XDM schema a Dataset is created to store the collected data in the Experience Platform.

-However, this XDM Schema does not have Adobe Analytics-specific field groups to send the eVar, event data.
+However, that XDM Schema does not have Adobe Analytics-specific field groups to send the eVar, event data.
 A new XDM schema is created instead of updating the existing schema to avoid storing the eVar, event data in the platform.

 The newly created XDM schema has `AEP Web SDK ExperienceEvent` and `Adobe Analytics ExperienceEvent Full Extension` field groups.